The Ultimate Zanzibar Visitor’s Guide

 The easiest way to visit Zanzibar is to fly into Zanzibar City.
 There are plenty of affordable flights that arrive from destinations across Eastern Africa daily, so finding a flight shouldn’t be too much of an issue.

-If you are visiting Zanzibar from Tanzania, there are daily flights that go from Arusha to Dar es Salaam, to Zanzibar City and then back multiple times a day, so you have a lot of flexibility in when you travel.
-Tickets typically cost around $100.00 USD for a one-way ticket from Dar es Salaam to Zanzibar City.
+If you are visiting Zanzibar from Tanzania, there are daily flights that go from Arusha to Dar es Salaam, to Zanzibar City, and then back multiple times a day, so you have a lot of flexibility when you travel.
+Tickets typically cost around USD 100.00 for a one-way ticket from Dar es Salaam to Zanzibar City.

 Getting to Zanzibar by Boat

 If you are traveling to Zanzibar from Dar es Salaam, you also have the option of taking a ferry boat from mainland Tanzania to Zanzibar.
 Azam Marine Company’s Kilimanjaro Fast Ferries can take you from Dar es Salaam to Kilimanjaro in approximately 2 hours.
-Tickets are available in economy class for $35 USD or business class for $50 USD.
+Tickets are available in economy class for USD 35 or business class for USD 50.

 When to Visit Zanzibar